-Let us understand each one by one
+Let us understand each one.

-Thread interference errors – Let us understand with a simple example.
+Let us understand with a simple example.

 - Thread A increase value by 1.
 The new value is now 1

-How this could be solved?
+How could this be solved?

-With this let us look into the second type of error
+With this, let us look into the second type of error…

 Memory Consistency Errors

-Let see why this happen?
+Let’s see why this happens.